sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 	We also refer you to this [nice interpertation guide](https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.html)

-	pre-computed reports can be found in :
+	Pre-computed reports can be found in :

 	 * `/shared/data/Solutions/Ruhland2016/010_fastqc/`
 	 * `/shared/data/Solutions/Liu2015/010_fastqc/`